Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Shadow methods

 The method of classical shadows is to find a classical approximation $\hat{\rho}$ to a quantum state $\rho$ that reproduces the same expectation values for an ensemble of $M$ observables $\Set{O^{(i)}}\ \forall i \in [M]$ up to some error threshold $\epsilon$~\cite{Huang2019PredictingFeatures,Huang2020Predicting}.
 A classical shadow is constructed by rotating the target state $\rho$ via a randomly drawn unitary $U \in \mc{U}$ from a fixed ensemble $\mc{U}$, e.g., local Pauli operators and tensors thereof or Clifford gates.
 In consequence, the state transforms as $\rho \mapsto U\rho U^\ad$.
-Afterwards, the resulting state is measured in the computational basis which yields a string $\ket{b} \in \{0,1\}^n$ of $n$ bits with probability $\sandwich{b}{U\rho U^\ad}{b}$.
+Afterwards, the resulting state is measured in the computational basis which yields a bit string $\vec b \in \{0,1\}^n$ of $n$ bits with probability $\sandwich{\vec b}{U\rho U^\ad}{\vec b}$.
 Storing this measurement outcome is efficiently done on a classical computer and only scales linearly with the number of qubits $n$.
-The rotation is undone by applying the adjoint of the chosen unitary $U$ onto $\ket{b}$.
-This yields the state $U^\ad\ketbra{b}{b}U$.
+The rotation is undone by applying the adjoint of the chosen unitary $U$ onto $\ket{\vec b}$.
+This yields the state $U^\ad\ketbra{\vec b}{\vec b}U$.
 This procedure can be repeated multiple times, e.g., as often as the measurement budget allows it.
-The expectation over all unitaries $U\in\mc{U}$ and the corresponding measurement outcomes $\ket{b}$ is an Hermitian operator $\mc{M}$ of the underlying quantum state $\rho$:
+The expectation over all unitaries $U\in\mc{U}$ and the corresponding measurement outcomes $\vec b$ is a Hermitian map $\mc{M}$ for the underlying quantum state $\rho$:

-Although this state is not a valid quantum state (it is not necessarily positive-semidefinite), the mapping $\mc{M}$ can still be regarded as a quantum channel and inverted.
+Although the result may not be a valid quantum state (it is not necessarily positive-semidefinite), $\mc{M}$ can still be regarded as a quantum channel and inverted.
 Since $\mc{M}$ is a linear function, we can recover the state $\rho$ in expectation via